HollandPleskac/HollandPleskac/README.md

 - 🐍 Python
 - 🖥️ Web Development
 - 🔥 Firebase
-<a href="#">test</a>

 ### Current Projects

-- <p style="color:blue;">Class Vibes</p> - A platform that helps teachers and students stay connected during distance learning.
+- <a href="#">Class Vibes</a> - A platform that helps teachers and students stay connected during distance learning.
-- Name Gifts - A website that allows users to buy gifts for each other secretly.
+- <a href="#">Name Gifts</a> - A website that allows users to buy gifts for each other secretly.
+- <a href="#">COVID Network</a> - Tract your social distance with bluetooth RSSI signals.